You’re not lazy. You’re not broken. You’re patterned.

 The Problem With Traditional ADHD Support

-Most ADHD therapy focuses on skills: time blocking, task lists, behavioural strategies.
+Most ADHD therapy focuses on skills: time blocking, task lists, and behavioural strategies.
 These tools are helpful, but they don’t always get to the root of the problem.

 That’s why so many people with ADHD feel like therapy only kind of works.
 You gain insight—but still self-sabotage.
 You know the system—but still procrastinate.